-Twin high-rise towers are to be constructed on the north and south sides of the square in front of the Yaesu exit of Tokyo Station.
-A ground-level, central pedestrian deck with a large roof will connect the towers.
-Total floor space will be roughly 360,000m2, and the total cost of the joint project will be approximately ¥130 billion (\$1,215 million), with JR East's share being approximately ¥80 billion (\$748 million).
-Adding the cost of independent projects, JR East will shoulder a total project cost of approximately ¥110 billion (\$1,028 million).
+- (a) Twin high-rises, GranTokyo North Tower and GranTokyo South Tower, are to be constructed on the north and south sides of the square in front of the Yaesu exit of Tokyo Station.
+Gran Roof, a ground-level, central pedestrian deck with a large roof, will connect the towers. - (b) Total floor space will be roughly 352,000m2, and the total cost of the joint project will be approximately ¥130 billion (\$1,102 million), with JR East's share being approximately ¥80 billion (\$678 million).
+Adding the cost of independent projects, JR East will shoulder a total project cost of approximately ¥125 billion (\$1,059 million).